-To live in Miami is to constantly sweat.
+To live in Miami is to sweat constantly.
 It feels as if summer lasts forever.
 When we aren't complaining about how hot and sticky we are, we're chugging cold beer to deal with the humidity.
-But as we approach the end of October, the thought of spending time outside begins to sound wonderful.
+But as the end of summer approaches, the thought of spending time outside begins to sound wonderful.

-From beachside spots to lush courtyard hangouts, music venues are the best way to enjoy a fall breeze.
+From beachside spots to downtown hangouts, music venues are the best way to enjoy a fall breeze.
 Rest assured, you probably won't melt into a puddle during that sunset dance party.
 Here are Miami's five best outdoor music venues.

-3. Bayfront Park Amphitheater.
-The 2,600-seat, 8,000-capacity amphitheater in Bayfront Park is where you’ll catch acts that won't quite fill the neighboring American Airlines Arena.
-Situated in bustling downtown Miami with postcard-worthy views of the city's skyline, the park is notably home to Ultra Music Festival and, more recently, Rolling Loud.
-The amphitheater offers both reserved seating and general admission, the latter of which is located in the grass, so don't forget to pack a blanket.
-Take in the beauty of the city lights under the night sky while dancing in the cool Biscayne Bay breeze.
-301 Biscayne Blvd., Miami; 305-358-7550; bayfrontparkmiami.com.
+This 2,600-seat, 8,000-capacity amphitheater in Bayfront Park is where you’ll catch acts that won't quite fill the neighboring American Airlines Arena.
+Situated in bustling downtown Miami with postcard-worthy views of the city's skyline, the park is notably home to Ultra Music Festival.
+The amphitheater offers reserved seating and general admission, the latter of which is located on the lawn, so pack a blanket.

 If you like this story, consider signing up for our email newsletters.

 SHOW ME HOW

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!